Upcoming Cars In January 2023: New MG Hector And Hector Plus, Mahindra XUV400 EV, Hyundai Ioniq 5, New Tata Harrier, And Others | CarDekho.com

 Third-gen BMW X1

-Back in June 2022, BMW’s entry-level SUV, the X1, was revealed in its third-gen avatar.
+Back in June 2022, third-gen model of BMW’s entry-level SUV, the X1, was revealed.
 The SUV is slated to set foot in India this January and it also has an EV counterpart which too is expected to be India-bound soon.
-Both have design similarities inside and out with EV-specific differences on the latter including blue accents and closed off grille.
+Both have design similarities inside and out with EV-specific differences on the latter including blue accents and a closed off grille.
 The ICE-powered X1 will get both petrol and diesel powertrains with plug-in hybrid and mild-hybrid setups.
-The EV, on the other hand, will offer a range of up to 438km (BMW’s internal testing figures).

 Mercedes-Benz AMG E 53 Cabriolet

-Mercedes-Benz’ AMG E 53 4MATIC+ will soon have its convertible Cabriolet version alongside on sale.
-Based on the three-door E-Class Coupe, its highlight is the ‘acoustic’ soft top that drops down the ambience in the cabin when you have put up the roof.
+The Cabriolet version of the Mercedes-Benz’ AMG E 53 4MATIC+ will soon go on sale.
+Based on the three-door E-Class Coupe, its highlight is the ‘acoustic’ soft top that drops the cabin ambience down when you put it up.
 It gets a mild-hybrid tech on board with its 3-litre inline six petrol engine mated to a nine-speed automatic gearbox.
 Be ready to shell out anywhere between Rs 1.2 crore and Rs 1.3 crore for this convertible saloon once it comes to India via the completely built-up unit (CBU) route.

 Facelifted BMW X7

 The facelifted BMW X7, which was unveiled globally in April 2022, is headed to India this January.
-BMW has opted for a much bolder and aggressive look for its flagship seven-seat SUV than before.
-Its cabin has got a bump up too in terms of more wizardry including the curved displays.
+BMW has opted for an even bolder and aggressive look for its flagship seven-seat SUV and its cabin has got a bump up too in terms of more wizardry including the curved displays.
 You get the option to pick between two petrol units and a diesel engine, all of which come coupled with an eight-speed AT.

 Seventh-gen BMW 7 Series And i7

-2022 saw BMW unveil the seventh-gen 7 Series globally, which also gave the sedan its first all-electric iteration.
-Like the facelifted X7, both the versions of the flagship sedan also have a polarising design accentuated by the large kidney grille and split LED headlights.
-The new 7 Series hasn’t grown only in size but also gets enviable features such as a 31.3-inch screen for rear entertainment system and touchscreen displays in rear door panels too.
-The i7, on the other hand, gets a 101.7kWh battery pack with a WLTP-rated range of up to 625km, supported by a 195kW fast charger to top it up from 10 to 80 percent in 34 minutes.
+2022 saw BMW unveil the seventh-gen 7 Series globally, which also saw the sedan get its first all-electric iteration.
+Like the facelifted X7, both versions of the flagship sedan also have a polarising design accentuated by the large kidney grille and split LED headlights.
+The new 7 Series hasn’t grown only in size but also gets enviable features such as a 31.3-inch screen for rear entertainment system and touchscreen displays in the rear door panels too.
+The i7, its electric iteration, gets a 101.7kWh battery pack with a WLTP-rated range of up to 625km.
+It supports a 195kW fast-charger which will top its battery up from 10 to 80 per cent in 34 minutes.

 While the above list is extensive to say the least, it’s only a fraction of all the car launches coming through in 2023.
 Which model mentioned here are you waiting for and which other car would you like to see go on sale this January?
 Let us know in the comments.